PiotrJustyna/drakon-renderer/README.md

 2. translate `Icon`s to a directed graph so they can be layed out on a cartesian plane

-3. validate Icons (only one title icon per diagram, title icon needs to be present, etc.) - sample input validation:
+3. validate Icons (only one title icon per diagram, correct numbers of dependencies, etc.) - sample input validation:

     ```
     Input validation did not succeed for following reasons: